apache/pulsar/site2/docs/client-libraries-java.md

 > Note:
 >
-> If a topic is a partitioned topic, each partition only has one active consumer, messages of one partition only distributed to one consumer, messages of multiple partitions are distributed to multiple consumers.
+> If a topic is a partitioned topic, each partition has only one active consumer, messages of one partition are distributed to only one consumer, and messages of multiple partitions are distributed to multiple consumers.

 #### Shared